NCBI-Hackathons/PuRSSE/README.md

 # NLP Modeling on Title and Abstract
 - TF-IDF is run on both Abstract+Title
-- Document embeddings (Doc2Vec) are run on documents for features to measure similarity across documents.
+- Document embeddings (Doc2Vec) are run on documents for features to measure similarity across documents
-- Word embeddings (Word2vec) are run across the entire corpus to measure similarity and capture context across words.
 - Latent Dirichlet Allocation (LDA) is run for Topic Modeling purposes on Title and Abstract

 # NLP Modeling on MeSH terms